 - Pinterest is also a social media channel where you build connections and interactions.

 Understanding Pinterest isn’t hard.
 It’s basically a platform where people save ideas to their interest and use it for buying or selling purpose.
 Pinterest works equally for doers and buyers.
-People use Pinterest to collect multiple ideas, bookmark them and read later.
+People use Pinterest to collect multiple ideas, bookmark them and watch later.
 When it comes to marketers or businesses they use Pinterest to drive traffic to their websites and generate sales.
 Easy Peasy.

 Getting successful on Pinterest requires strategic actions, tactics, and consistency.
 It’s something that needs proper guidance.
 If you’re just a user and use Pinterest for finding the information – it’s pretty simple.
 Just visit the site and create boards of your interest.
 But, as a blogger or marketer, it’s different.
 You’ve to learn how to increase Pinterest followers to gain more traffic to your website.
 That’s more in-depth study.

-Let’s come to some recent facts about Pinterest in 2017.
+Let’s come to some recent facts about Pinterest in 2022.
 The whole statistics data on Pinterest can be found here.

 - 60% of Pinterest users are females whereas 40% are males.

-Pinning is a solitary exercise where users search for ideas and pin them to different boards that improve their standard of living, health etc. The categories are countless.
+Pinterest Pinning is a solitary exercise where users search for ideas and pin them to different boards that improve their standard of living, health etc. The categories are countless.
 Whether you’re a Pinterest user, or a blogger, marketer or even a small business owner – there’s massive space for your pins.

 I’ve created these awesome in-depth posts on Pinterest.